Inorganic Chemical Testing Lab Houston TX

 Facilities handling listed toxic gases above certain quantities are subject to OSHA PSM (29 CFR 1910.119), EPA RMP, and OSHA General Duty Clause obligations.
 For facilities with process safety requirements, documented inorganic chemical testing is part of the Process Hazard Analysis and incident investigation record.

-10 Inorganic Chemicals & Reactive Gases — IDLH Reference Panel
+10 Inorganic Chemicals & Reactive Gases — IDLH & Accreditation Reference

 Each Gas Requires a Chemically Specific Collection Medium

 Unlike solvent testing — where a single charcoal tube captures many compounds — inorganic chemical testing demands gas-specific sorbent chemistry.
 Using the wrong medium produces zero recovery and completely invalid results.
-AGT Labs advises on correct media selection for every project based on your target analytes.
+AGT Labs advises on correct media selection for every project based on your target analytes and clearly labels each result as accredited or specialty in-house.

-All ten gases are analyzed by in-house instrumentation at our Houston TX AIHA LAP accredited laboratory — no send-outs, no delays from third-party labs, and full chain of custody from receipt to final report.
+All ten gases are analyzed by in-house instrumentation at our Houston TX industrial hygiene testing lab — no send-outs, no delays from third-party labs, and full chain of custody from receipt to final report.

-- NO₂ — sodium iodide sorbent tube, nitrite IC detection (NIOSH 6014)
+- NO₂ — sodium iodide sorbent tube, nitrite IC (NIOSH 6014) · specialty in-house

 OSHA PELs, ACGIH TLVs & NIOSH RELs — Gas by Gas

 Critical note: the ACGIH TLV is 2–25× more protective than the OSHA PEL for most reactive gases.
-OSHA PELs were set in 1971 — AGT Labs reports inorganic chemical testing results against all three limits in every compliance report.
+OSHA PELs were set in 1971 — AGT Labs reports inorganic chemical testing results against all three limits in every report and clearly labels each gas as AIHA-accredited or specialty in-house.

 Hydrogen Sulfide